Quadi: First reports and location

-The evidence indicates that the Quadi initially lived near the Morava river, in southwestern Slovakia, southern Moravia, and north-eastern Lower Austria.
-However, their population, perhaps divided into two distinct states, was later more concentrated to the east of the Little Carpathians, in what is now Slovakia, and they eventually extended as far as Vác in present-day Hungary.
+Whatever their origin, the evidence indicates that the Quadi initially lived near the Morava river, in southwestern Slovakia, southern Moravia, and north-eastern Lower Austria.
+However, their population, perhaps divided into two distinct states, later came to be more concentrated to the east of the Little Carpathians, in what is now Slovakia, and they eventually extended as far as Vác in present-day Hungary.
 At its height, their kingdom also possibly stretched west into present-day Bohemia.
 Over time the eastern Quadi became an important cultural bridge between Romans, Sarmatians and the more distant peoples to the north and east.

-Strabo, writing about 23 AD, appears to have written the earliest surviving mention of the Quadi, although aspects of the text are somewhat doubtful.
-Strabo described a mountain range running north of the Danube, like a smaller version of the Alps which runs south of it.
-Within it is the Hercynian forest, and within this forest are tribes of Suebi "such as the tribes of the Coldui [καθάπερ τὰ τῶν κολδούων], in whose territory lies Buiaimon [Βουίαιμον, the original "Bohemia"], the royal seat of Maroboduus".
-King Maroboduus, he wrote, had led several peoples into this forested region, including his own people the Marcomanni.
-He therefore became ruler of Suevi peoples in this forested region, and also over other Suevi living outside it.
-Not only is Strabo's spelling of Quadi with an "L" unexpected when compared to later references, but also the implication that Maroboduus lived within Quadi territory.
-Errors are therefore suspected in the surviving text.

-A contemporary of Strabo, Velleius Paterculus, didn't mention the Quadi by name but described "Boiohaemum", where Maroboduus and the Marcomanni lived, as "plains surrounded by the Hercynian forest", and he said this was the only part of Germania which the Romans did not control in the period before the Roman defeat at the Battle of the Teutoburg Forest in 9 AD.
+A contemporary of Strabo, Velleius Paterculus, did not mention the Quadi by name but described "Boiohaemum", where Maroboduus and the Marcomanni lived, as "plains surrounded by the Hercynian forest", and he said this was the only part of Germania which the Romans did not control in the period before the Roman defeat at the Battle of the Teutoburg Forest in 9 AD.
 Velleius also remarked that Maroboduus subjugated all his neighbours either by war or treaty.
 Hofeneder notes that many modern scholars interpret this to mean that the Quadi were also under his overlordship.
 Although there is no consensus about this, it is in any case clear that the two peoples were always closely connected during the many centuries in which they appear in records.

 Velleius said that Maroboduus drilled his Bohemian soldiers to almost Roman standards, and that although his policy was to avoid conflict with Rome, the Romans came to be concerned that he could invade Italy.
-"Races and individuals who revolted from us [the Romans] found in him a refuge."
+"Races and individuals who revolted from [the Romans] found in him a refuge."
 From a Roman point of view he noted that the closest point of access to Bohemia was via Carnuntum.
 This was between present-day Vienna and Bratislava, and near the Quadi territory where the Morava river enters the Danube.